SQ-UI/ng-sq-ui/README.md

 npm start
 ```

-Every time you make changes to any of the libraries, you should run `npm run build-libs` to compile the latest versions of them before serving the main app.
+The libraries are watched automatically when you run `npm start`:
+* The TypeScript compiler for this project is configured to look for the libraries under `dist/` and if `dist/` does not exist, it refers to the libraries' source code.
+That is why you should run `npm start` instead of just `ng serve --open` - `npm start` removes `dist/` (if it exists) and then runs `ng serve --open`.
+This prepares the compiler to listen for changes under the `projects/` directory.

 ## Support